 What Students Should Bring

-Bring a computer that connects to the Internet.
-You will be testing software.
+If you’re attending the class in person, bring a computer that can connect to the Internet.
+You will be testing software!